Robert Huff

-Robert Peter Huff (born 25 December 1979) is a British professional racing driver.
-He currently competes in the World Touring Car Cup (WTCR) driving for Zengő Motorsport.
+Robert "Rob" Peter Huff (born 25 December 1979) is a British racing driver currently competing in the British Touring Car Championship for Toyota Gazoo Racing UK.
 He was the 2012 World Touring Car Championship champion and the 2020 Scandinavian Touring Car Championship champion.

 Racing career

 Early years

 A Christmas Day birth in 1979 in Cambridge, Huff had a long junior career in karting.
 He attended St Faith's School and The Leys School, Cambridge, from 1993 to 1996.
 He won the 2000 Formula Vauxhall championship, and class B of the 2001 Ethyl MG Championship (also finishing as runner-up in this series in 2000).
 His father's Chartered Surveying firm has been one of his main sponsors.

 British Touring Car Championship

+Debut with SEAT

 Huff entered the big time by winning the inaugural SEAT Cupra Challenge in 2003, winning a paid drive in the British Touring Car Championship (BTCC) for the next season alongside former champion Jason Plato as a result.
 He battled on track with Plato in the second race at Thruxton but later lost his front splitter and retired, doing so again in the third race of the day.
 Huff started fifth at Brands Hatch and he was leading just before the safety car came out.
 He led away at the restart but was demoted to second by Matt Neal on the following lap and those position stuck until the end of the race, Huff claimed his first BTCC podium.
 He started round 8 at Silverstone on the reversed grid pole but second placed starter Kelvin Burt took the lead straight away and Huff soon fell victim to the Vauxhall of James Thompson.
 A collision with Michael Bentwood in the second race at Mondello Park meant Huff was disqualified and he started race three from the back.
 Huff eventually fell down to 7th place but he scored his second podium of the season in the third race.
 He claimed his first BTCC race win in round 24 at Brands Hatch and he repeated this success a fortnight later at Snetterton.
 He adjusted well, finishing 7th overall in the championship.
-In 2017, Huff made a return with Vauxhall at Silverstone as a step in for Tom Chilton after he got ruled out on medical grounds.
-He led for a majority of race 3, but eventually dropped behind Matt Neal late in the race and finished second, scoring the team's best result of the season.